mentembyunsw/topics/60add1535435/content.md

 In this topic, we will focus on how aspects of prosody can enhance the vocal delivery of your presentation.
 The elements of prosody that we will review include intonation, stress, tempo, rhythm and pause.

-In this module we will shift focus from the ‘what’ of your speech to the ‘how’ of its delivery.
+In this topic we will shift focus from the ‘what’ of your speech to the ‘how’ of its delivery.

 - How your voice sounds
 - The pace of your speaking